 Officers at the scene of the arrest say that Floyd refused to take a breath test when they asked him to do so.
 Floyd was ultimately arrested on two counts of DUI, obstructing a roadway, and failure to obey a law enforcement officer.

 The 27-year-old wide receiver was cut from the Cardinals roster after news of his DUI arrest broke, but was picked up by the New England Patriots shortly thereafter.

 If you are facing DUI charges then it is important to contact an attorney immediately in order learn about all of your legal options before proceeding with your case.

 It is often possible to challenge a drunk driving arrest with the help of an experienced DWI defense attorney.

-Contact Levow DWI Law today for a free consultation with a qualified DWI defense lawyer.
+Contact Levow DWI Law, P.C. today for a free consultation with a qualified DWI defense lawyer.